Planning the Cycle Tour

 We snapped a handful of pictures on our phones as we wandered around looking at the castle and enjoying the fantastic weather.

 We were at the castle for some time.
-When we left the castle we headed northwest along the coast following NCN route 5 until we reached Bagiltt.
-Once we reached Bagillt.
+When we left the castle we headed northwest along the coast following NCN route 5 until we reached Bagillt.
+Once we passed through Bagillt.
 The fun really started.
 I had read a few complaints about the routing of this part of the ride but thought hey, it’s only a climb.
 It turned out to be a very long and very steep climb.
 Cycle touring in Wales appears very difficult especially with 20kg of extra weight on your bike.

 It was fantastic to reach the Glan Yr Afon Inn at the top of that awful climb.
 The locals at the Inn were fantastic and extremely friendly.
 Telling us their cycling tales and listening to ours.